ClaireRoberts1403/LetsGoHiking/README.md

                   - The my challenges page succesfully shows the full challenge to the user, but without the order functionality the user currently can see the full route to all the challenges.
                   - The suggest a challenge page succesfully works to pass the information in the form into django admin for the site owner to gain access to the ideas and information before deciding if it worth adding to the site.
 * Additional features - The two admin pages of add product and add challenge work to successfully add new products to the site directly from the site itself if the user is a superuser.
+* Responsive? - The form features work well on all screen sizes but there are a lot of responsive issue with the profile app.

 ## Deployment